maxfleck/moleculegraph/README.md

 # moleculegraph

-simple undirected graph representation feor molecules and more...
+simple undirected graph representation for molecules and more...

 **Install**